nodecg/nodecg/docs/nodecg.json.md

 - `license` String.
 The license used by your package (i.e., MIT, GPLv3).

-- `main` (optional) Object.
+- `extension` (optional) Object.
 Describes the NodeCG extension entry point, if any.

     - `express` Boolean.
 Whether or not the extension exports an express app.